FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt_matched.md

 #### Reconciling toward a triplestore

 When reference data and ontology (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=terminology_artefact)  exist in a triplestore, a simpler way to support OpenRefine is via its [grefine RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) extension plugin](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/fadmaa/grefine-rdf-extension).
 This allows to specify any triplestore as a reconciliation service, provided it contains suitable content (e.g.: instances with labels and their categorisation in classes).
-This extension graphical user interface (GUI) for exporting data of Google Refine project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project)s in RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format).
+This extension graphical user interface (GUI) for exporting data of Google Refine project (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=project) s in RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) .
 The export is based on map(URL_TO_INSERT_RECORD https://www.cog-genomics.org/plink2/formats#map)ping the data to a template graph using the GUI.

 The [RDF(URL_TO_INSERT_RECORD http://www.w3.org/TR/2014/REC-rdf11-concepts-20140225/) transform extension](https://github.com(URL_TO_INSERT_RECORD https://github.com/)/AtesComp/rdf-transform) now replaces 'grefine'